saahen-sriyan-mishra/Camouflage-Shield/README.md

 -------------------------------------------------------------------------------------------

-## Limitations (UPDATED) New version do not contain these issues.
+## Limitations (UPDATED): New version do not contain these issues.
 - Avoid high-resolution or very complex images (limited to 1MB).
+Now high resolution image can also be processed.
 - The application may face challenges with large volumes of data generated while image processing.
+Now there is no such issue.

 ## Limatations
 - Dynamic updation limitation (need to re-start application to login, image encrypted code is visible only after re-start)
-- Useer profile may not show any text for encryption but can be copy pasted for decrypting and viewing the image.
+- User profile may not show any text for encryption but can be copy pasted for decrypting and viewing the image.
-- Takes a long time to process image to text (base64).
+- Takes a long time to process image to text (base64 encrypted).

 ## Security Considerations
 - Passwords are hashed using MD5, SHA-1, SHA-256, SHA-384, and SHA-512